groupon/testium/README.md

 you may not have java installed.
 You can install OpenJDK or JDK 7.

+If you are using phantomjs,
+make sure you have version 1.9.2 installed.
+Version 1.9.6 currently has a webdriver issue.

-Install Testium by adding `"testium": "~1.0.0"` to your package.json and running `npm install`.
+Install Testium by running `npm install --save testium`.

 Then, you need to require it and run it, like so!